 - Registered trainees are employees who are undertaking a traineeship registered with the Apprenticeship Office at the Department of Training and Workforce Development. - The Metal Trades Award covers adult and junior employees undertaking a registered traineeship.
 Traineeships can be undertaken on a full time, part time or school-based basis. - The pay rates for a registered trainee are based on the Industry / Skill Level of the traineeship being undertaken, and if the employee is under 21 year of age, the highest level of schooling the trainee has completed, and how long they have been out of school. - Wage rate tables for each of the three Industry/ Skill Levels A, B and C are provided below.
-The appropriate Industry/Skill Level for a traineeship can be found by matching the first three letters of the National Qualification Code and the AQF Certificate Level of the employee's traineeship (found in the Traineeship Details section on the trainee's Training Contract) with the Level A, B or C section of the Industry/ Skill level list on the Pay rates for trainees page. - Registered trainees who are undertaking qualifications at AQF IV level are entitled to an additional 3.8% loading on top of the applicable rate as shown below. - An employer is required to pay a registered trainee for time spent at TAFE (or other off the job training) as normal working hours.
+The appropriate Industry/Skill Level for a traineeship can be found by matching the first three letters of the National Qualification Code and the AQF Certificate Level of the employee's traineeship (found in the Traineeship Details section on the trainee's Training Contract) with the Level A, B or C section of the Industry/ Skill level list on the Pay rates for trainees page. - An employer is required to pay a registered trainee for time spent at TAFE (or other off the job training) as normal working hours.
 An employer is not required to pay TAFE fees on behalf of the registered trainee.